simp/pupmod-simp-gnome/README.md

 ## Description

-`gnome` is a Puppet module that installs and manages a GNOME 2 or 3 installation.
+`gnome` is a Puppet module that installs and manages a GNOME 3 installation.

 ### This is a SIMP module